 • The girls laughed together and reconnected as sisters.

 Sure, we had our obstacles, but I’ll take them any day if they bring family back together, especially my girls.
 There are so many benefits of family time.
+What is the effect of family vacations on family relationships?
+Well, even a disastrous family vacation can bring family back together!
 What are your favorite family activities to bring family back together?